 - Failure to warn a patient of risks,

 While many look at doctors and healthcare providers as individuals that can do no wrong, unfortunately, they can commit errors while engaging in patient care.
 Still, doctors and other medical professionals must adhere to a high standard of care.
 When this standard of care is breached, this is when medical malpractice occurs.

 Who Can Be Held Responsible for Medical Malpractice?

 It is a common misconception that doctors alone can be held responsible for medical malpractice.
 In reality, many different healthcare providers and entities can be held liable for medical malpractice.
 They can include:

 - Pharmaceutical companies.

 In many cases, more than one individual or entity may be liable for a patient’s injuries.
-Your medical malpractice lawyer will investigate to determine who is responsible, so they can seek the maximum amount of recovery for you.
+Your top rated injury lawyer in Boca Raton will investigate to determine who is responsible, so they can seek the maximum amount of recovery for you.

 Damages Available for Florida Medical Malpractice

 Depending on the type and severity of your injuries, you may be eligible to receive damages.
 Damages can be economic or non-economic.

 Economic damages are those directly related to your injuries, including monetary losses.
 They include: